-Assignments: If an assignment is missed, the weighting of the assignment will be transferred to the final examination.
+Assignments: If an assignment is not submitted on the due date for any reason, the weighting of the assignment will be automatically transferred to the final examination.
 Note that you do not need to provide medical documentation or contact the Academic Counselling Office.

-In-class Tests: If an in-class test is missed for valid reasons, the weighting of the test will be transferred to the final examination.
+In-class Tests: If an in-class test is missed and the student is granted academic consideration, the weighting of the tests will be transferred to the final examination.